The 5 Strongest Coffee Brands In The World

 This can be largely attributed to the publicity gained after the company won a free Super Bowl ad in 2016, in a competition between small businesses.
 Since then, Death Wish Coffee has been flying off the shelves.

-The company won’t reveal which beans it uses to make its supercharged product, but they do claim to meticulously test the caffeine content of each batch they source.
+The company won’t reveal what coffee beans it uses to make its supercharged product, but they do claim to meticulously test the caffeine content of each batch they source.

 Find our FULL Death Wish Coffee Review here.

-Continuing with the trend of menacing names, Black Insomnia is another contender for world’s strongest coffee.
+Continuing with the trend of menacing names, Black Insomnia Coffee is another contender for world’s strongest coffee.

 - Caffeine level: 702 mg per 12-ounce mug (According to Black Insomnia, independent lab tests show that Death Wish coffee actually contains less caffeine than this - it’s controversial)